anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

         The data of an action label should be as independent as possible of the engine environment.
         Roughly,
-        replacing one eninge implementation with a different one that uses a "completely different" environment type should always be possible.[^2]
+        replacing one engine implementation with a different one that uses a "completely different" environment type should always be possible.[^2]